RayHan0305/05_Electric_Emus/week3/CONTRIBUTIONS.md

 **Role(s)**: [Code optimization, Documentation lead]

 **Specific Contributions**:
-- Writing the `align_seqs_better.py` practical.
+- Authored the `align_seqs_better.py` practical.
-- Writing the README.md.
+- Created the main `README.md` and refined it to match submission standards.
-- Help with the improvement of alignments DNA practicals.
+- Supported improvements and optimization in the DNA alignment practicals (`align_seqs_fasta/py`,`align_seqs_better.py`).
+- Coordinated documentation formatting and consistency checks across the repo.

-**Key commits**: [List 3-5 most significant commit hashes and brief descriptions]
+**Key commits**:
 - "Groupwork updated" in Oct 26: Finished writing the `align_seqs_better.py` and push it into the repo
-- "Groupwork updated" in Oct 28: Modification of `align_seqs_fasta.py` and align_seqs_better.py.
+- "Groupwork updated" in Oct 28: Modified both `align_seqs_fasta.py` and `align_seqs_better.py` for optimization.
 ---

 ## Collaboration Process

-**Meeting Schedule**: [There is no specific meeting schedule, we communicate at any time online when there is a problem.]

-**Work Distribution Strategy**: [Complete all the tasks separately, then compare and discuss the results, and finally optimize the code.]

-**Key Decisions**: [None (List major technical or design decisions made as a team)]
+**Meeting Schedule**:
+No fixed schedule - team members communicated flexibly online via shared messaging channels whenever issues arose.

+**Work Distribution Strategy**:
+Each member independently developed assigned parts, then collaboratively reviewed, tested, and optimized the combined code.

+**Key Decisions**:
+- Developed two complementary scripts — `align_seqs_fasta.py` for straightforward pairwise alignment with clear output, and `align_seqs_better.py` for improved functionality that finds all equally best alignments and saves results automatically.
+- Agreed on a unified documentation format, including clear usage instructions, inline comments, and consistent naming conventions across scripts and the README file.

-**Challenges and Solutions**: [Describe any significant challenges faced and how they were resolved]
+**Challenges and Solutions**:
+- Merge conflicts and path inconsistencies during integration.
+[Solution: Centralized branch management and code review by Zhiquan Kang.]
+- Ensuring correct alignment scoring.
+[Solution: Repeated tests and debugging coordinated by Lisa and Ximan Ding.]

 ## Code Review Summary

-[Describe the code review process used, e.g., pull request reviews, pair programming sessions]
+Peer review via Git branches and manual inspection before merging to main.
+Each member tested and reviewed at least one other member’s script for correctness and readability.

 **Pull Requests**:
-- PR #1: [Brief description] - Reviewed by: [names]
+- PR #1: [Initial alignment and oak scripts] - Reviewed by: [all members]
-- PR #2: [Brief description] - Reviewed by: [names]
+- PR #2: [README and documentation update] - Reviewed by: [Ximan Ding & Ruixuan Han]
-- [etc.]
+- PR #3: [Final integration and cleanup] - Reviewed by: [all members]

 ## Testing and Quality Assurance

-[Describe testing approaches used and who contributed to testing]
+- Each script tested independently using both default and custom FASTA inputs.
+- Debugging supported by `ipdb` and `doctest`.
+- Outputs cross-checked among members to ensure consistency and accuracy.

 ## Declaration